 These reasons alone make me want to drink beet juice every day!

 The easiest way to make beet juice is with a juicer.
-I use a Breville Juice Fountain on a daily basis, but there are many brands available out there!
-The main thing I like to look for in a juicer is a wide chute, so that I don’t have to spend a lot of time chopping the produce before I get started.
+I use my Breville Juice Fountain on a daily basis, but there are many brands available out there!

-Not sure which juicer is best for your needs?
+Wondering which juicer is best?
 Check out my comparison of Masticating vs. Centrifugal Juicers.

-FYI: In these photos, you’ll see another Breville model that I own (I don’t think they make this model anymore), because it’s cleaner than the model I use on a daily basis.
+In these photos, you’ll see another Breville model that I own, because it’s cleaner than the model I use for juicing on a daily basis.
 You don’t want to see my cloudy pitcher pouring this pretty juice!

 To make beet juice, you’ll simply wash the produce and make sure it’s cut into small enough pieces that it will fit through the chute of your juicer.
 In my case, I just need to cut the beet and apple in half, so they won’t be too wide.